sauravnakarmi/AWS-WordPressWebApp/README.md

 Figure 10
 ![image](https://github.com/sauravnakarmi/AWS-WordPressWebApp/assets/70821330/8113a7c3-b36a-495f-ac89-bde71dab713e)

-Step 5: Attaching an EFS
+## Step 5: Attaching an EFS

 The primary purpose of Amazon EFS is to provide scalable, elastic, and highly available file storage.

 ![efsdiagram](https://github.com/sauravnakarmi/AWS-WordPressWebApp/assets/70821330/38ec656d-7f4a-4d3d-aa0e-75d4d2540329)

 In our case we are using the EFS as a way to store our application code, namely the WordPress installation, that our webservers will pull from.
+We need to create an EFS with mount targets in each of the availability zones of our private subnet databases.
+Once the EFS is done being created we need to attach it to our EC2 instance using the code provided.

+Figure 11
 ![efs](https://github.com/sauravnakarmi/AWS-WordPressWebApp/assets/70821330/18477997-ef5f-4322-919a-47930cfc1568)